Alluxio/alluxio/docs/en/operation/Metastore.md

 By default, this will write a backup named `alluxio-backup-YYYY-MM-DD-timestamp.gz` to the `/alluxio_backups` directory of the root under storage system, e.g. `hdfs://cluster/alluxio_backups`.
-This default backup directory can be configured by setting `alluxio.master.backup.directory`
+This default backup directory can be configured by setting `alluxio.coordinator.backup.directory`

 Alternatively, you may use the `--local <DIRECTORY>` flag to specify a path to write the backup to on the local disk of the primary master.